-I hope your Christmas celebration was merry and bright!
-As we look ahead, I can’t think of a more delicious way to close out the year than with a sparkling citrus champagne bundt cake.
+The most delicious way to welcome citrus season is with a sparkling citrus champagne bundt cake.
 With a light and lovely golden crumb and the perfume of winter citrus (I used a blend of tangerine and Meyer lemon zest), this bundt is reminiscent of the best pound cake.

-Dust with snowy powdered sugar or serve with creamy scoops of Meyer lemon ice cream (and a glass of bubbly, of course!).
-Wishing you all a very Happy New Year!
+I love to top this simple citrus bundt cake with a dusting of snowy powdered sugar or serve slices with creamy scoops of homemade Meyer lemon ice cream (and a glass of bubbly, of course!).

 Bundt Cake Success